Hoboken Style: Meaning and Change in Okefenokee Sacred Harp Singing

 Whether the questions concern organized missions, church-supported seminaries, or musical instruments, Primitive Baptists tend to respond that 'these things are foreign to the Bible and to the old ways.'
 For their stubbornness and deep-seated conservatism, they have become known as 'hardshell' Baptists.
 They insist on using real wine at communion and on washing the feet of brothers-and sisters-in-the-faith, just as the New Testament commands.12

 The oldest surviving meeting houses date to the early nineteenth century.
 High Bluff, Brantley County, Georgia, and Sardis in Charlton County, Georgia, both were constituted in 1819.
-Pigeon Creek of Nassau County, Florida (no longer in existence) was founded in 1821, the oldest Baptist Church in the state.13 These spare, wooden buildings served as gathering places in the sparsely populated piney woods.
+Pigeon Creek of Nassau County, Florida, was founded in 1821, the oldest Baptist Church in the state.13 These spare, wooden buildings served as gathering places in the sparsely populated piney woods.
 Weekend meetings, and especially the annual or Big Meeting, fulfilled social and spiritual needs for rural families.

 Big Meeting at Rome Primitive Baptist Church radio program, part of the Sounds of South Georgia radio program.
 Produced by Laurie Kay Sommers and aired on Georgia Public Radio, 2005 and 2006.
 Rome Primitive Baptist Church is a Bennettite church, part of the Alabaha River Association of Primitive Baptists, a group that followed Elder Richard Bennett (as opposed to Reuben Crawford) after the late nineteenth century split in south Georgia.
 Field recordings at Rome Big Meeting were made by Laurie Kay Sommers on 24 October 2004.
 This project was supported in part by a grant from the National Endowment for the Arts, courtesy of South Georgia Folklife Collection, Valdosta State University Archives and Special Collections of Odum Library.